xapax/security/bash-scripting.md

 # There can't be any space between the variable name and the equal sign.
 It has to be varname=command
 battery_time=$(cat /sys/class/power_supply/BAT0/capacity)

-# The variables cna then be used like this
+# The variables can then be used like this
 echo "$battery_time"
 ```

 ## Iterate over a file